45 Drought Tolerant Plants For Dry Climates

 Contents

-If you tend to think of dry, arid climates being suitable only for cacti, you may be surprised how many plants are well-adapted to drought.
-Whether you live in a drought-prone area or simply want some garden plants that don’t require regular watering, there are many options to choose from.
+If you tend to think of dry, arid climates as suitable only for cacti, you may be surprised how many plants adapt well to drought.
+Whether you live in a drought-prone area or simply want garden plants that don’t require regular watering, you have many options to choose from.

-Cacti, of course, are very well-adapted to arid climates, but many other species can also grow well.
-There are a variety of grasses, herbs, flowers, and shrubs that make excellent choices for a drought-tolerant landscape.
-Some plants may require a little extra care when first planted and getting established, but once they become established and develop a strong root system, they become much more resilient to adverse environmental conditions.
+Cacti, of course, adapt very well to arid climates, but many other species also grow well.
+A variety of grasses, herbs, flowers, and shrubs make excellent choices for a drought-tolerant landscape.
+Some plants may require a little extra care when first planted and getting established, but once they develop a strong root system, they become much more resilient to adverse environmental conditions.

 Some plants have developed adaptations to help them survive arid conditions.
 Drought-tolerant plants may have one or several of the following characteristics: protective waxy leaves, small leaves that prevent water loss, water-hoarding succulent leaves and stems, or long taproots that seek out deeper layers of soil moisture.

-As you look through the following list of drought-tolerant plants, you will probably see some familiar plants, and some that are less familiar but equally worthy of attention.
-All of these options are suitable for xeriscape gardening, a form of landscaping while conserving water.
+As you look through the following list of drought-tolerant plants, you will probably see some familiar options and some that are less familiar but equally worthy of attention.
+All of these choices suit xeriscape gardening, a form of landscaping that conserves water.
 Use plants with different shapes, heights, colors, and textures to really make your drought-tolerant garden shine!

 Adam’s Needle